citp/privacy-policy-historical/l/le/lea/learndirect.co.uk.md

 At the point this information is collected you will be asked to indicate if you do not wish to be contacted by the LSC or its partners in respect of courses, surveys and research.
 Please read the [LSC Data Protection Statement](https://web.archive.org/home/ilr/lscdpa/)

 We, or the government agency providing funding for your course, may use your personal data to investigate a suspected misuse of public monies or other fraudulent activity by any person relating to your learning activity.
 In doing so, we, or the government agency providing funding for your course, may disclose your information to other government agencies (e.g. the [Department for Work and Pensions](http://www.dwp.gov.uk/)) to establish whether there has been any duplication of funding for your course.
+We may also contact you for the purposes of any such investigation.

 ### Statistics